aws-solutions-library-samples/guidance-for-developing-infrastructure-as-code-templates-from-architecture-diagrams-on-aws/README.md

 chmod +x export_vars.sh
 source export_vars.sh
 ```
+NOTE: For updates and future deplyoments, the 'source' command needs to be run every time a new CLI session is created to set the environment variables.

 ### 4. Install dependencies
 Install the required CDK dependencies.
 ```bash
 npm ci
 ```

 ### 5. Bootstrap the account
 Prepare the account for CDK deployment.
 ```bash
 cdk bootstrap --profile $AWS_PROFILE --qualifier ${CDK_QUALIFIER} aws://${AWS_ACCOUNT_ID}/${AWS_REGION}
 ```

 ### 6. Create AWS Secret and Upload API Key
 In the AWS Console, navigate to Secrets Manager create a new secret with the name 'A2C_API_KEY' and the value set to your Perplexity API key.